AlfonsoDelaLuna/Transaction-System/README.md

 A PHP-based web application for managing transactions.
 The system have separate functionalities for regular users/cashier and administrators.

 ## Process Before
-The cashier takes orders from the customer via pen and paper and takes these orders to the chef to make the order.
+The cashier would take customer orders by writing them down on pen and paper and then hand these notes to the chef for preparation.
+This manual process relied entirely on clear handwriting and careful tracking.
+During peak hours, the cashier often had to manage several orders at the same time, which made the process slower and more stressful.
+Since everything was recorded manually, there was a high chance of confusion or errors.
+Overall, the system was inefficient and prone to delays.

 ## Problems Encounterd
-Multiple customers ordeing
+- Multiple customers ordering at the same time caused confusion.
+- Handwritten notes were sometimes unclear or hard to read.
+- Orders could easily be misplaced or lost.
+- Delays often occurred in communicating orders to the chef.
+- Mistakes in food preparation happened due to miscommunication.

 ## Features